 Programmatic campaign reporting can help drive B2B marketing success.
 With reporting, you have access to the data you need to make changes to the campaign based on performance, and plan for future initiatives.

 It’s commonly assumed that reporting happens once a campaign has ended.
 This is true because you’re able to pull post-campaign analytics at the end of your campaign.
 But you can also set the groundwork for great reporting during the planning stage of your campaign, and revisit it throughout the flight.
 The strongest optimizations are data driven and should be evaluated throughout the duration of a campaign.

 So what’s in store for B2B marketing?

 B2B digital ad spend has been consistently growing.
 It’s projected that digital B2B advertising spending in the US will grow beyond $14.5 billion USD by the end of 2023.

 Traditional avenues for professional collaboration in the B2B space—live speaker and networking events, for example—are being replaced in part by virtual webinars and online workshops.
 These represent new avenues to engage with B2B professionals and provide opportunities to learn more about the company.

 Another consideration for the future of B2B is the importance of testing.
 Identifying new solutions that can accelerate adoption and help to better measure performance will also further evolve advertising strategies based on past successes.

-Finally, to demonstrate ROI, B2B marketers should take advantage of a diverse, multi-channel marketing mix and continue to work with industry leading providers that can offer highly-targeted account-based marketing (ABM) solutions.
+To demonstrate programmatic ROI, B2B marketers should take advantage of multi-channel advertising and continue to work with industry leading providers that can offer highly-targeted account-based marketing (ABM) solutions.
 As B2B data quality improves, future focus areas include greater sophistication of account insights and measurement capabilities.

 Want to run exceptional programmatic campaigns?
 Request a demo to learn more about StackAdapt.